Introducing ‘Ask Vic’

 The Edge extension is available here.

-Once you have activated the extension by visiting a M365 application within your organization, you can configure Ask Vic to appear anywhere on the web.
+Once you have activated the extension by visiting a M365 application within your organization, you can configure Ask Vic to appear almost anywhere on the web.

 Important!